 --I WILL watch my favorite show before bed, curled up with my spouse.

 --I WILL go upstairs and climb into bed.

 --I WILL wake up the next morning and do it all over again.

-I no longer live under this procedure.
+My brain no longer lives under this expectation.

-The trauma brain goes something like this:
+For a brain caught in the traumatic cycle, it goes something like this: